 Permaculture gives you design tools for planning and implementing garden, home, work and community projects that look after the earth and people.

 Our Permaculture design course (Building sustainable communities) is an interactive and practical course including sessions on:

 - Energy conservation and renewable energy

-The course will be held on the following days:
+The course will run from 10am to 5pm on the following days:

 There will also be two tutorial sessions on Zoom:

 Tutorial 1: Saturday 25 November, 2pm – 5.30pm